 The ability to rapidly migrate consumers from LTE to 5G also provides immediate benefits because 5G has much better spectral efficiency.
-An increase in spectral efficiency translates into a proportional increase in the number of users supported at the same load per user-or, for the same number of users, an increase in throughput available to each user.
+106 An increase in spectral efficiency translates into a proportional increase in the number of users supported at the same load per user-or, for the same number of users, an increase in throughput available to each user.
 As T-Mobile's Chief Technology Officer Neville Ray describes in greater detail in his declaration, 5G delivers spectral efficiency improvements due to four main factors: (1) lean carrier design; (2) high bandwidth utilization; (3) improved massive MIMO and beamforming; and (4) inter-cell coordination.
-Each of these improvements contributes to significant spectral efficiency benefits for 5G.
+107 Each of these improvements contributes to significant spectral efficiency benefits for 5G.
 Greater efficiency gains will be provided in the high-band spectrum because this spectrum has smaller wavelengths.
-Smaller wavelengths mean that antennas optimized for that frequency can be smaller-meaning that more antenna elements can be placed in a given area or form factor.
+108 Smaller wavelengths mean that antennas optimized for that frequency can be smaller-meaning that more antenna elements can be placed in a given area or form factor.
 More antennas will typically improve coverage and capacity in the network.
+109

-109 bps/Hz) and mid-band receiving a 52 percent improvement in average spectral efficiency (2.5 bps/Hz to 3.8 bps/Hz).110 These improvements in efficiencies could not be achieved at the same pace without the transaction because neither company has the required spectrum resources to migrate users to 5G in the low- and mid-band spectrum as rapidly as New T-Mobile, nor does either company have sufficient spectrum to create the transformational speed and capacity improvements at scale that New T-Mobile will provide.
+As can be seen in the table below, moving from LTE to 5G will result in low-band spectrum receiving a 19 percent improvement in average spectral efficiency (2.1 bps/Hz to 2.5 bps/Hz) and mid-band receiving a 52 percent improvement in average spectral efficiency (2.5 bps/Hz to 3.8 bps/Hz).
+110 These improvements in efficiencies could not be achieved at the same pace without the transaction because neither company has the required spectrum resources to migrate users to 5G in the low- and mid-band spectrum as rapidly as New T-Mobile, nor does either company have sufficient spectrum to create the transformational speed and capacity improvements at scale that New T-Mobile will provide.